 The client’s company collapsed as a result of the pandemic and a costly legal dispute.
 Their personal income was at a standstill.
 Their rental income would have kept them afloat for a while, but with one tenant defaulting on their rent, they quickly fall into three months’ worth of arrears on their mortgage of a buy-to-let property in Salford.

 Facing the threat of repossession from their high-street lender, the client would understand that securing finance through traditional routes would be unlikely due to recent credit issues.
-They could consider a formal IVA, but was advised by an insolvency accountant to explore asset-based finance first to protect their position and avoid a formal insolvency event.
+Seeking guidance from an insolvency accountant, they were advised to explore asset-based finance to protect their position and avoid a potential formal insolvency event down the line.

 The solution: